openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 ####  [./src/CMakeLists.txt](https://github.com/openthread/ot-nrf528xx/blob/main/src/CMakeLists.txt)

-Now add the new `gpio.c` file to the `./src/CMakeLists.txt` file.
+Edit the `./src/CMakeLists.txt` file to add the new `gpio.c` source file:

 **ACTION: Add the gpio source to the** `./src/CMakeLists.txt` **file.**

 Open `./src/CMakeLists.txt` in your preferred text editor, and add the file to the `NRF_COMM_SOURCES` section.

 ```console
 ...